EntranceJew/imgurlua-example/README.md

 imgurlua-example
 ================

-getting started
+Getting Started
 ---------------
-imgurlua makes use of ssl, so you'll probably want to include whatever luajit-requests uses or go back in time to see what SSL.dll got deleted from the repo and use some of that.
+imgurlua makes use of [luajit-request](https://github.com/LPGhatguy/luajit-request) so you'll need the DLLs luajit-request depends on next to your love.exe, or whatever the *nix equivalent of all that would be.